gracelang/language/spec.md

 yes @UnixYesCommand,
 and Z @Zed
 at least: we apologise if we’ve missed any languages out.
-All the good ideas come from these languages: the bad ideas are our responsibility @HoareHints.
+All the good ideas come from these languages: the bad ideas are our own responsibility @HoareHints.

 Grammar